ben854719/DriveSmart-An-Autonomous-Mobility-Solution/README.md

 #  Objective:

-The project will deliver a Bluetooth-enabled application for secure, remote activation of autonomous vehicle, powered by encrypted biometric authentication via PySyft—achieving over 98% accuracy in diverse real-world conditions.
+The project will deliver a Bluetooth-enabled application for secure, remote activation of an autonomous vehicle, powered by encrypted biometric authentication via PySyft—achieving over 98% accuracy in diverse real-world conditions.
 PyTorch-based anomaly detection provides 95% precision, validated across 10,000+ sensor inputs to identify early-stage malfunctions.
 Real-time diagnostics are visualized through dynamic Plotly dashboards.
 Agentic AI enables multilingual reporting in English, French, and Spanish, with translation accuracy exceeding of 97%.

 # Features: